tud-phi/jax-spcs-kinematics/README.md

-# Selective Piecewise Constant Strain (SPCS) Kinematics
+# Selective Piecewise Constant Strain Kinematics

 This repository provides a JAX implementation of the Selective Piecewise Constant Strain (SPCS) kinematics for continuum soft robots.
 SPCS combines Constant Strain (CS) and Piecewise Constant Strain (PCS) [[1]](#1) kinematics to allow for some strains